 - Two domestic flights

-- All transfers from/to airports
+- Transfer from/to international airports

 - Entrance fees to photography locations and government zone fees